Girard-Perregaux ww.tc Cabinet de Curiosites Thomas Erber (Ref. 49820-32-788SFK6A)

 Movement frequency: 28,800 vph

-Movement decoration: Crafted, assembled and decorated by hand
+Movement decoration: Crafted, assembled, and decorated by hand

-Functions: Hours, minutes, small seconds, date, second time zone (GMT,) chronograph
+Functions: Hours, minutes, small seconds, date, second time-zone (GMT,) chronograph

 Power reserve: 46 hours

-Case material: Titanium and ceramic
+Case: Titanium and ceramic

-Crown material: Black rubber
+Crown: Black rubber

-Case size: 43.00 mm
+Size: 43.00 mm

 Case height: 13.54 mm